masneyb/cavedbmanager/README.md

 # cavedbmanager

-This project was written to simplify the data management for a state and/or county survey.
+This project was written to simplify the data management for a state and/or county cave survey.
 It eliminates the need for the manual duplication data, which will help to save time and minimize errors.
-The system will automatically generate various types of files based on what you upload to the database: 1) GIS files: SHP, KML, GPX, and PNG (topo maps and aerial imagery), 2) a PDF that is suitable for publication, and 3) a ISO CD image that can be included with the book that includes select entrance photos, maps, and references.
+The system will automatically generate various types of files based on what you upload to the database: 1) GIS files: SHP, KML, GPX, and PNG (topo maps and aerial imagery), 2) a PDF that is suitable for publication, and 3) a CD/DVD image that can be included with the book that includes select entrance photos, maps, and references.
 It eliminates the hassle of formatting the book and allows the user to concentrate on the collection of data.
-This system was to publish the book _WVASS Bulletin #18: The Caves and Karst of Tucker County, WV_.
+This system was used to publish the book _WVASS Bulletin #18:
+The Caves and Karst of Tucker County, WV_.

 This project is currently used by the West Virginia Speleological Survey to manage the list of caves within the state.
 The web interface is only